 Interest rate swaps - The fund has entered into interest rate swaps, which seek to manage the interest rate sensitivity of the fund by increasing or decreasing the duration of the fund or a portion of the fund's portfolio.
 An interest rate swap is an agreement between two parties to exchange or swap payments based on changes in an interest rate or rates.
 Typically, one interest rate is fixed and the other is variable based on a designated short-term interest rate such as the Secured Overnight Financing Rate (SOFR), prime rate or other benchmark, or on an inflation index such as the U.S. Consumer Price Index (which is a measure that examines the weighted average of prices of a basket of consumer goods and services and measures changes in the purchasing power of the U.S. dollar and the rate of inflation).
 In other types of interest rate swaps, known as basis swaps, the parties agree to swap variable interest rates based on different designated short-term interest rates.
-Interest rates waps generally do not involve the delivery of securities or other principal amounts.
+Interest rate swaps generally do not involve the delivery of securities or other principal amounts.
 Rather, cash payments are exchanged by the parties based on the application of the designated interest rates to a notional amount, which is the predetermined dollar principal of the trade upon which payment obligations are computed.
 Accordingly, the fund's current obligation or right under the swap agreement is generally equal to the net amount to be paid or received under the swap agreement based on the relative value of the position held by each party.
-The average month-end notional amount of interest rate swaps while held was \$16,340,990,000.
+As of May 31, 2024, the fund did not have any interest rate swaps.
+The average month-end notional amount of interest rate swaps while held was \$5,759,000.